nickchan99/CSCI-4961-Labs/Lab4/Lab4.md

 ![](https://i.creativecommons.org/l/by/4.0/88x31.png)

 #### 2)
-The four principles of software are:
+The four principles of free software are:
 Freedom 0: The freedom to run software as the user wishes for any purpose.
 Freedom 1: The freedom to study and alter the functionality of a program to fit the users needs.
 This implies that the source code is open.
 Freedom 2: The source code may be redistributed with the goal of helping others.